nicolasdugue/DirectedLouvain/README.md

     ./bin/community -f graph/graph.bin -w -l -1 > graph/graph.tree

+Another useful value for `-l` is `-2`, which computes only the last level of the hierarchical structure.
 Finally, using an already renumbered graph one gets:

     ./bin/community -f graph/graph_renum.txt -l -1 -v -w -n > graph/graph.tree